National home sales in February up nearly 20% compared with year ago

 Posted March 18, 2024 9:38 am.

-The association says the increase in part reflected weakness last year, as the result for February 2023 was one of the lowest for the month in the past two decades.
+The association said Monday the increase in part reflected weakness last year, as the result for February 2023 was one of the lowest for the month in the past two decades.
+It said current activity has also climbed back to only around five per cent below the 10-year average.

-On a month-over-month basis, CREA says seasonally adjusted home sales in February dipped 3.1 per cent compared with January.
+On a month-over-month basis, seasonally adjusted home sales in February dipped 3.1 per cent compared with January.
+CREA said it is seeing a general trend of “somewhat higher levels of activity over the last three months compared to a quiet fall market in 2023.”

-CREA senior economist Shaun Cathcart says February could end being the “last relatively uneventful month of the year” for home sales, due to pent up demand that has been put on hold amid the high interest rate environment.
+“With so much demand having piled up on the sidelines, the story will likely be less about the exact timing of interest rate cuts and more about how many homes come up for sale this year,” CREA senior economist Shaun Cathcart said in a news release.

 The number of newly listed properties was up 1.6 per cent month-over-month.
+Meanwhile, there were 3.8 months of inventory on a national basis at the end of February 2024, up from 3.7 months at the end of January, but short of the long-term average of about five months of inventory.

 The actual national average home price was $685,809 last month, up 3.5 per cent from February 2023.